What is a serum iron test?

-As its name suggests, a serum iron test measures how much iron is in your serum.
-Serum is the liquid that is left over from your blood plasma when the red blood cells and the clotting elements have been removed.
-This test can help your doctor figure out if there is a problem with your iron levels.
+A serum iron test measures how much iron is in your serum.
+Serum is the liquid that’s left over from your blood when red blood cells and clotting factors have been removed.

-A nurse will insert a needle into a vein in your arm or hand and draw a small sample of blood.
+A healthcare provider will insert a needle into a vein in your arm or hand and draw a small sample of blood.
 This sample will then be tested in a laboratory.

-Your doctor may ask you to fast beginning at midnight the night before the procedure.
-The morning is the best time to conduct this test because that’s when your iron levels are highest.
+Your healthcare provider may ask you to fast beginning at midnight the night before the procedure.
+Morning is the best time to conduct this test because that’s when your iron levels are highest.

-Your doctor may also order a serum iron test if he or she suspects that your iron levels are abnormal because you are exhibiting symptoms of anemia.
-If your iron levels are abnormal, you may either have iron deficiency or iron overload.
+Your doctor may also order a serum iron test if you’re showing symptoms of anemia.
+Abnormal iron tests could be a sign of iron deficiency or iron overload.

 Early symptoms of iron deficiency (anemia) include: